 - 3 tablespoons (50 g) white sugar (or honey)

 - 2 cups (240 g) all-purpose flour

 - 1 teaspoon baking powder

-- When you are ready to cook, add the baking soda, baking powder and salt to the batter, stir and cover the bowl.
-Let the batter rest while the griddle or waffle iron is preheating.
+- When you are ready to cook, add the eggs, baking soda, baking powder and salt to the batter, stir and cover the bowl.
+Let the batter rest 20 minutes while the griddle or waffle iron is preheating.

 - Preheat a griddle until it's smoking hot.
-Lightly grease the griddle and pour 1/4 cup of batter in a round shape on the griddle.
+Lightly grease the griddle and pour ¼ cup of batter in a round shape on the griddle.
 Cook until the bottom is golden brown and bubbles are covering the top of the pancake.
-Flip and cook until the pancake is cooked through and golden brown on each side. (about 3 minutes per side.
+Flip and cook until the pancake is cooked through and golden brown on each side, about 3 minutes per side.
 This recipe makes about 12 pancakes.

 - Preheat waffle iron and lightly grease with cooking oil spray.
 Pour ¾ cup of batter into the center of the iron, gently spread the batter and cook until the waffle is golden brown or according to manufacturers directions. ( 3-6 minutes) This recipe makes 4 standard-sized waffles.